SuperManito/LinuxMirrors/docs/use/index.en.md

         - From Developer's Perspective

             This project aims to develop a universal repository switching script from the perspective of an operations and maintenance tool, rather than a tool that specifically addresses software repository requirements.
 The script's default behavior should be suitable for the majority of users.
 As an operations and maintenance tool, it should have a clear functional positioning.
-As a script, its pros and cons should be carefully considered from multiple perspectives, including scalability, practicality, and portability.
+As a script, its pros and cons should be carefully considered from multiple perspectives, including scalability,and practicality.
 The choice of software repository should be fully vested in the user.

 ---